-With the holiday shopping season in full swing, you might be shopping for a kids tablet for the little ones in your life.
 With their touch-screen user interfaces and often simpler operating systems, tablets are a great way for kids to learn how computers work.

 Kids can also challenge their minds with games like Monument Valley 2 and stream kid-friendly TV shows such as Teen Titans.
 And if you buy a tablet made for kids, you get comprehensive parental controls to help you stop junior from browsing adult-oriented websites or making in-app purchases.